-The Cancer Genetics and Risk Assessment Certification Program is a voluntary certification program developed by a peer review team of the National Consortium of Breast Centers (NCBC) to acknowledge the healthcare professional with clinical experience and advanced knowledge in cancer genetics and cancer risk assessment within the scope of professional licensure and practice.
+The Cancer Genetic Risk Assessment Certification Program is a voluntary certification program developed by a peer review team of the National Consortium of Breast Centers (NCBC) to acknowledge the healthcare professional with clinical experience and advanced knowledge in cancer genetics and cancer risk assessment within the scope of professional licensure and practice.
 The emphasis of this program is related to breast cancer risk assessment although a broader knowledge of cancer predisposition genes associated with cancer risk is expected of the candidate.
 The program is designed to acknowledge competencies in healthcare providers other than genetic counselors such as nurses, physicians and physician assistants.

 Purpose of Certification: